makeralchemy/stop-action-movie-maker/README.md

     optional arguments:
       -h, --help            show this help message and exit -t TIMEDELAY, --timebetweenframes TIMEDELAY
                         time delay between displaying frames (milliseconds)
       -s, --suppressframenumbers
                         suppress display of frame numbers
       -d, --debug           display debugging messages
+      -b, --playbackwards   play the movie backwards

 #### Player Usage Examples
-Record a movie using webcam 0 and store the frames in files with the name *testmovie*.

-    $ python stop-action-recorder.py testmovie

-Record a movie using webcam 1 and store the frames in files with the name *testmovie*.

-    $ python stop-action-recorder.py testmovie -w 1

-Record a movie using webcam 0, display grid lines and space them 25 pixels apart.
-Note: display of grid lines can be turned on or off from the keyboard by pressing the <kbd>g</kbd> key.

-    $ python stop-action-recorder.py testmovie -g -s 25

-Record a movie using webcam 0 and store the frames in files with the name *testmovie*.
-When displaying the images make the live frames fainter than and the previous frame.

-    $ python stop-action-recorder.py testmovie -r

 Play a movie named *testmovie* using the default delay between frames of a tenth of a second.

     $ python stop-action-player.py testmovie

+Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play it backwards (opposite order that it was recorded).

+    $ python stop-action-player.py testmovie -b

 Play a movie named *testmovie* with a delay between frames of half a second (500 milliseconds).